luisdavim/configmapper/README.md

 - Create or update ConfigMaps or Secrets from local files
   - Watch the local filesystem to keep ConfigMaps and Secrets up-to-date
+- Create or update ConfigMaps or Secrets from URLs
+  - Poll URLs and store the response in a ConfigMap or Secret
 - Extract files from ConfigMaps and Secrets
 - Update or delete local files when the ConfigMap or Secret changes
   - Watch ConfigMaps and Secrets to keep local files up-to-date